SkygearIO/guides/auth/social-login/android.md

 ## Login with web flow

 1. Configure Callback URLs

-    The callback URL is URL of your application that skygear redirects after user authenticated.
-You can configure the app scheme by adding following lines into the `string.xml` and replace `${YOUR_APP_SCHEME}` with your URL scheme.
+    The callback URL is URL of your application that Skygear redirects to after user is authenticated.
+You can configure the app scheme by adding the following lines into `strings.xml` and replace `${YOUR_APP_SCHEME}` with your URL scheme.

     ```xml
     <string name="skygear_scheme">${YOUR_APP_SCHEME}</string>
     ```

-    Skygear SDK will redirect back to your application after user authenticated through following link.
-For production app, please make sure your skygear portal *Allow redirect URLs* contains the below link.
-All URLs will be allowed, if *Allow redirect URLs* are empty.
+    Skygear SDK will redirect back to your application after user is authenticated through the following link.
+For production app, please make sure your Skygear portal *Allow redirect URLs* contains the below link.
+All URLs will be allowed, if *Allow redirect URLs* is empty.

     ```
     ${YOUR_APP_SCHEME}://skygeario.com/auth_handler